-In summary, we aim to address the following \textbf{research questions (RQs)}: \textbf{(1)} How to compare VLMs for different types of VQA tasks under practical application requirements? \textbf{(2)} How to appropriately evaluate VLM outputs for VQA that align closely with human judgements? \textbf{(3)} As per current state-of-the-art, which VLM is suited for which application, depending on various external usage constraints?
+In summary, our aim is to address the following \textbf{research questions (RQs)}: \textbf{(1)} How to compare VLMs for different types of VQA tasks in practical settings? \textbf{(2)} How to evaluate those VLM outputs closely with human judgments? \textbf{(3)} As per current SOTA, which VLM is suited for which application, depending on various external constraints?

 Our \textbf{key contributions} are as follows: